 “Same Old, Same Old Soil”

 Today was a beautiful spring day and I was able to get outside to build two mounds of the same old, same old for future planting.
 The mounds consist of some compost, fresh waste of coffee grounds and wood chips, some enriched soil with castings and of course worms.
 I learned from Will at Growing Power over the winter when he was talking to us in the DMZ garden that the mounds of homemade soil need to be 18–24 inches high to be most effective for growing.
-I will add some more compost and some of the enriched soil from the in the sunroom before I broadcast the seeds.
+I will add some more compost and some of the enriched soil from the GP box in the sunroom before I broadcast the seeds.
 One of the mounds will be for salad greens, which I can plant any day now.
 This paradox of using waste and turning it into enriched soil for growing amazes me.

 continue…